CbusineZ invests in machine learning to improve ambulance response times

 Capturing enormous value

 In the process, CbusineZ came to recognize the added value of software due diligence.
-Together with YieldDD they developed an additional software and IT module for the evaluation method they use for the annual assessment of all their portfolio companies.
+Together with YieldDD, they developed an additional software and IT module for the evaluation method they use for the annual assessment of all their portfolio companies.
 "This is exactly the kind of relationship we like to develop with our clients", says Marco van Os.
-"That is because we're convinced we can help them capture enormous value by doing software due diligence on a regular basis, instead of as a primarily deal-driven activity."
+"That is because we're convinced we can help them capture enormous value by doing software due diligence regularly, instead of as a primarily deal-driven activity."